A quantum graph FFT with applications to partial differential equations on networks: Equilateral quantum graphs

 where each component $f_e:[0,1] \to \complex $ is a function in the usual Lebesgue Hilbert space $L^2[0,1]$ of square integrable functions.

 On a domain of sufficiently differentiable functions there is a self-adjoint differential operator $\dop $ which acts by $\dop f = - f''$.
-The domain of $\dop $ is defined using a standard set of vertex conditions which require $f$ to be continuous on $\graph $.
+The domain of $\dop $ is defined using a standard set of (Kirchhoff) vertex conditions which require $f$ to be continuous on $\graph $.
 In addition, if $v \in \vset$ and local coordinates for the edges incident on $v$ identify $v$ with $0$, functions in the domain of $\dop $ must satisfy

-These (Kirchhoff) vertex conditions are common for the heat, wave and Schr\"odinger equations \cite{Avdonin, Dager, Kuchment02, Kuchment07}.
+These vertex conditions are common for the heat, wave and Schr\"odinger equations.
 Details about the precise domain and self-adjointness of $\dop $ are presented in \cite{BK} and \cite{Kurasov}.
-The main consequence in this setting is that $\dop $ has a discrete spectrum consisting of nonnegative eigenvalues $0 = \lambda_0 < \lambda _1 \le \lambda _2 \le \dots $, $\lambda _{\eta} \to \infty $, with a complete orthonormal basis of eigenfunctions.
+The main consequence is that $\dop $ has a discrete spectrum consisting of nonnegative eigenvalues $0 = \lambda_0 < \lambda _1 \le \lambda _2 \le \dots $, $\lambda _{\eta} \to \infty $, with a complete orthonormal basis of eigenfunctions.